andrewrabert/jellyfin-desktop-sdl-cef/README.md

 # Jellyfin Desktop CEF

-Native Jellyfin client using CEF for web UI, mpv/libplacebo for video playback with HDR support.
+Jellyfin client using CEF for web UI, mpv/libplacebo for video playback with HDR support.

 ## Architecture